hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/05-neural-networks.md

 One hidden layer with many components has a lot of adjustable handles to fit a curve.
 Multiple hidden layers search for symmetries and try to use them to describe the data in a more generalizable way.

 These arguments are heuristic: you could certainly have a problem with no internal symmetries.
-However, the fact that deep learning has been so successful might mean that most problems do.
+However, the fact that deep learning has been so successful might mean that most problems do have internal symmetries.